What Are the NEC Requirements for Electrical Receptacles?

 Electrical work, especially the installation of receptacles, requires strict adherence to safety protocols to mitigate risks.

-- De-energize Circuits: The most critical step is to always de-energize the circuit before beginning work.
-Use a non-contact voltage tester to confirm the circuit is de-energized.
+- De-energize Circuits: The most critical step is to always de-energize the circuit before beginning work and verify it is de-energized with an appropriate tester.
+NFPA 70E and site procedures guide safe testing and verification.

-- Lock Out/Tag Out (LOTO): Implement proper LOTO procedures to prevent accidental re-energization of the circuit by others.
-This is a core tenet of NFPA 70E, the standard for electrical safety in the workplace.
+- Lock Out/Tag Out (LOTO): Implement proper LOTO procedures to prevent accidental re-energization of the circuit by others; NFPA 70E contains workplace electrical safety practices and LOTO guidance.

 Advanced Considerations and Troubleshooting